-So much of what we buy is packaged in the ubiquitous plastic tub, bottle or wrap.
+So much of what we buy is packaged in the ubiquitous plastic tub, bottle, or wrap.
 For decades, supermarkets have plied us with goods that come in all sorts of packaging.
-However, given growing concern and consumers seeking less wasteful alternatives7 new entrants are challenging the status quo.
-Doing their admirable bit to help address our plastic problem, we’re now witnessing the growth in popularity and availability of zero waste supermarkets.
+However, given growing concerns and consumers seeking less wasteful alternatives, new entrants are challenging the status quo.
+Doing their admirable bit to help address our plastic problem, we’re now witnessing the growth in popularity and availability of zero-waste supermarkets.

 Supermarkets contain thousands of products.
 They supply them, people buy them, consume them and go back for more.
 This cycle of supply and demand renders both consumers and supermarkets significant contributors to our waste problem.

-In fact, in the UK the guardian found that supermarkets and grocery stores are responsible for creating 800000 tonnes of plastic packaging waste.
-It's not just the plastic lining the aisles either, but also all the cardboard and plastic wraps used to ship pallets of food from warehouses across the country to our local supermarkets3.
+In fact, in the UK, the Guardian found that supermarkets and grocery stores are responsible for creating 800000 tonnes of plastic packaging waste.
+It's not just the plastic lining the aisles either, but also all the cardboard and plastic wraps used to ship pallets of food from warehouses across the country to our local supermarkets2.

 Meanwhile, in recent years, consumers have become more aware of our global plastic problem.
 From pictures of beaches littered with the stuff all over social media to many studies and associated news reports highlighting the issue.

 Until recently, consumers have had their hands tied behind their backs.
-They had few options other than to purchase what was put in front of them selected from supermarket aisles stacked full of plastic-wrapped products.
+They had few options other than to purchase what was put in front of them, selected from supermarket aisles stacked full of plastic-wrapped products and excessive food packaging.
 Thankfully, with the growth in availability and popularity of zero-waste grocery stores, things are now changing.

 Often, these smaller local grocery shops were the beating heart of every community.
-There was a decent chance that the proprietor knew your name and your order and conversations were struck up over the counter between neighbours.
+There was a decent chance that the proprietor knew your name, and your order and conversations were struck up over the counter between neighbors.

 Back before the rise in large supermarkets, in these smaller local shops, plastic packaging to extend shelf life and protect goods across complex and often long-distance supply chains were less prevalent.
 Instead, they would supply milk in glass bottles.
-You could buy fruit, veg and other items loose.
+You could buy fruit, veg, and other items lose.
 Consumers would typically use their own bags to carry them home.

 Whereas choices were more limited than they are today, life was somehow more simple back then.
 Today, supermarkets are in a constant race to offer wider ranges, better offers and compete on price.

 All of this is in response to our modern consumer demands and expectations of being able to buy pretty much everything at all times of the year.
 The result is a complex range of suppliers and logistics.
-Complicated supply chains, extended shelf life and consistent packaging across literally 1000s of stores have all helped to create aisles full of plastic packaging5.
+Complicated supply chains, extended shelf life, and consistent packaging across literally 1000s of stores have all helped to create aisles full of plastic packaging.

 So, back then, there was no such thing as zero waste as we know it.
 Rather, it didn't need or have a name simply because it was normal and just how things were done.
-Despite this, convenience has since taken over and with it a huge increase in packaging waste6.
+Despite this, convenience has since taken over and, with it, a huge increase in packaging waste.
 This, in turn, has led many to look for solutions.

-In London back in 2006 Cathergin Conway founded Unpackaged, the first zero-waste store to open its doors.
+In London back in 2006, Catherine Conway founded Unpackaged, the first zero-waste market to open its doors.

-Eventually, in 2007, she opened a store in Islington, London with more than 700 products available.
+Eventually, in 2007, she opened a store in Islington, London, with more than 700 products available.
 This marked the beginning of the modern zero-waste grocery store.
-The idea was based around bulk shopping with the aim of providing a solution to packaging waste.
+The idea was based on bulk shopping with the aim of providing a solution to packaging waste.